Finding Moments in Video Collections Using Natural Language

-Our alignment cost has two advantages over previous ones.
-First, our cost is separable with respect to the video clips, \ie, our cost is expressed as a sum of terms over clips, allowing for finer clip alignment.
-Second, the video clips are indexable since the terms in the cost are Euclidean distances, which can be computed efficiently.
-We discuss the advantages of both properties and relate to prior work next.
+Our alignment cost has two desirable properties for our proposed task.
+First, our cost allows finer aligment as it is an explicit function of clips and regions.
+Second, the features are indexable since the terms in the cost are Euclidean distances, which can be computed efficiently using approximate nearest neighbor techniques such as~\cite{Jgou2011ProductQF,MujaL09}.
+We discuss next the advantages of both properties in relation to prior work.

-\paragraph{Discussion.} In prior work~\cite{gao2017tall,hendricks2017localizing}, the language feature is compared to an aggregated feature over the video moment,
+\paragraph{Discussion.} Prior work~\cite{gao2017tall,hendricks2017localizing} compares a single fixed-length language feature $\featurelanguage$ to a fixed-length feature aggregated over the video moment,